 Sharing is Caring: From Our Students

-Students from The Literacy Volunteers of Southern Connecticut are always eternally grateful to our role in their educational and life advancements.
-So, they write to us and share their stories about their life in America, their travels, their successes, and their challenges and how they’ve overcome them.
-We want to share their stories with you, too, because your support has made their new life possible!
+Every year Literacy Volunteers asks our students to participate in a writing project.
+They share their stories about their life in America, their travels, their successes, and their challenges and how they’ve overcome them.
+We want to share their stories with you too, because your support has made their new life possible!

 - Virginia Razzaq – What Milford Means To Me When I first decided to become an Au pair, I dreamed of cities like Miami, New York or Seattle.
 I received plenty of requests from families in San Francisco but it didn’t matter because I fell in love with my family here in Milford.
 Milford?
 Where is that?
 Connecticut?
 I didn’t even know that there was a state with that name.
 So when I first arrived here in September 2012, I was quite curious as to how different the east coast would be in comparison to the west coast, since I already knew what the northwest states were like.
 When I got to Milford, it just felt right.
 The weather was beautiful the day I got here – the sun was shining, the trees were all green and all I saw, when I arrived here in Milford, looked good to me.
 The next day I took Ryan (one of the twins ...
 Read more